NaveenKharwar/ticktrack-cli/README.md

 GOOGLE_SHEET_ID=your_google_sheet_id_here
 ```

-> 🧠 You can find the Sheet ID in the URL:
+> 🔍 You can find your Sheet ID in the URL:
 > `https://docs.google.com/spreadsheets/d/THIS_IS_YOUR_ID/edit#gid=0`

----

 ## 🛠️ Usage